How to Improve Remote Team Collaboration and Workflow

 Team Norms, Communication, and Tools for Working from Home

-The business closures and social distancing protocols of COVID-19 have accelerated the trend of working remotely.
+Business closures and social distancing protocols have accelerated the trend of working remotely.
 According to PwC’s U.S. Remote Work Survey, 32% of employees now work from home five days a week.
-Both employers and employees agree that they are at least as productive—if not more productive—while sheltering at home during the pandemic.
+Both employers and employees agree that they are at least as productive—if not more productive—while sheltering at home due to the ongoing public health crisis.
 As a matter of fact, 44% of employers say that productivity has increased during this period.

 In order to make your remote team productive and collaborative—without burning out—it’s important to create an efficient system that improves workflow and team collaboration.

 Experts point out, though, that what works in the office does not always translate to remote work.

 In a phone interview with The Balance, Nancy Settle-Murphy, founder of Boston-area consulting firm Guided Insights and a virtual teams expert, said that a good remote team manager must establish specific team norms for working from home.
 These include:

 - Working hours: Agree upon working hours, and if you’re offering flexibility, decide if there are specific times the whole team should be working each week.